pallavithakare28/hacking-tools-scripts/CONTRIBUTING.md

   - use case.
   - sample input and output.
   - for issues labelled with medium or high, please add relevant output images in a seperate folder.
-  - please add all the images in a separate folder to make you contribution look clean.
+  - please add all the images in a separate folder to make your contribution look clean.

 _The Event will end on **20 November 2020**.
 We will provide a **certificate** of contribution to the participant with at least **one pull request merged.**_